Belfast & A Beautiful Railway Journey

 The Spectacular Antrim Coast & Giants Causeway

 Take a scenic drive along the Antrim Coast Road passing through the spectacular scenery centred around The Glens of Antrim.
 The Glens are an area of outstanding natural beauty and are a major tourist attraction in north Antrim.
 Much of this area has been used in filming the TV series 'The Game of Thrones'.
 Follow the coast road, through Larne, Carnlough, Cushendall and onto the National Trust village of Cushendun.
 A highlight today is the mighty Giant's Causeway, created by volcanic activity.
 A UNESCO World Heritage site, the Giant's Causeway is a magnificent, mysterious geological formation on the North East coast of Co Antrim steeped in myth and legend.
-There is a shuttle bus service from the visitor centre down to the shore for those who do not wish to walk (small fee applies).
+There is a shuttle bus service (Causeway Coaster) from the visitor centre down to the shore for those who do not wish to walk (small fee applies - approx. £2 return).

 Guided Tour of Belfast